Senate (Egypt)

 The Senate is the upper house of the bicameral Parliament of Egypt since its introduction in the 2019 Egyptian constitutional referendum and the subsequent 2020 Egyptian Senate election.
+The current president of the Senate is Essam El-Din Farid.

 Background

-The Shura Council (مجلس الشورى, [ˈmæɡles eʃˈʃuːɾˤɑ], "consultative council") was the upper house of the formerly bicameral Parliament of Egypt.
+The Shura Council (مجلس الشورى, [ˈmæɡles eʃˈʃuːɾˤɑ], "consultative council") was the upper house of the bicameral Parliament of Egypt.
 Its name roughly translated into English as "the Consultative Council".
 The lower house of parliament is the House of Representatives.
 The council was abolished by the 2014 constitution.

-The Shura Council was created in 1980 through a Constitutional Amendment.
+The Shura Council was created in 1980 through a constitutional amendment.
 The council was composed of 264 members of which 176 members were directly elected and 88 were appointed by the President of the Republic for six-year terms.
-Membership was rotating, with one half of the Council renewed every three years.
+Membership was rotating, with one half of the council renewed every three years.

-A legal challenge concerning the constitutionality of the Shura Council was to have been considered on 2 December 2012 by the High Constitutional Court, but the court postponed the verdict in response to protests.
+A legal challenge concerning the constitutionality of the Shura Council was to have been considered on 2 December 2012 by the Supreme Constitutional Court, but the court postponed the verdict in response to protests.
 Mohamed Morsi's constitutional declaration issued in November 2012 bars the Shura Council from being dissolved by the judiciary.
 The constitutional declaration issued by Morsi in December 2012 allowed the Shura Council to be dissolved by the judiciary.
-The High Constitutional Court referred the lawsuit to the State Commissioners' Board, which is the advisory board of the High Constitutional Court, on 15 January 2013.
+The Supreme Constitutional Court referred the lawsuit to the State Commissioners' Board, which is the advisory board of the Supreme Constitutional Court, on 15 January 2013.
 The board of commissioners will review the lawsuit on 10 February 2013; after lawyers give the required documents, the board will create a report on the constitutionality of the election law.
 The report was received 22 April 2013.
 The formation of the Shura Council was ruled unconstitutional on 2 June 2013.
 As of early July 2013, 30 members of the Shura Council have resigned.
 The Shura Council was dissolved on 5 July 2013.

 The amendments that followed the 2019 Egyptian constitutional referendum made the parliament a bicameral body, with the Shura Council abolished in 2014 restored as the Senate, which would consist of 120 elected members and 60 appointed by the president.
 This was later increased to 300 members, with one third elected by district, one third by proportional vote, and one third appointed by the President, with a 5-year term of office.

 Members

-The Shura Council comprised 264 members, two-thirds (176) of whom were elected by direct ballot, and the remaining third appointed by the President of the Republic.
-Half of all members were required to be farmers or workers.
+The Senate comprised 300 members, two-thirds (200) of whom were elected by direct ballot (with 100 elected individually and 100 elected in a collective listing system), and the remaining third appointed by the President of the Republic.
+Women must make up no less than 10% of the Senate.